android/gradle-recipes/recipes/workerEnabledTransformation/README.md

 ## To Run
-Just type `./gradlew copyDebugApks` you will be able to find two APKs: before copying its `app/build/intermediates/apk/debug/packageDebug/app-debug.apk` and `app/build/outputs/apk/debug/app-debug.apk` after copying.
+Just type `./gradlew copyDebugApks` you will be able to find two APKs: before copying, it is `app/build/intermediates/apk/debug/packageDebug/app-debug.apk` and `app/build/outputs/apk/debug/app-debug.apk` after copying.